Frequently Asked Questions

 Q: What kind of drones do you use?

-A: Talon Six Aerial uses both the DJI Inspire 1 Pro and the DJI Phantom 4 Pro.
-We also have three different payload cameras and four types of lenses for our Inspire 1 Pro.
+A: Talon Six Aerial uses both the DJI Inspire 2 and the DJI Phantom 4 Pro.
+T6 also has two different payload cameras and four types of lenses for the Inspire 2.

 Q: It’s so windy in Cheyenne!
 How can you even fly?

-A: Per the manufacturer, both the Inspire 1 Pro and the Phantom 4 Pro have wind tolerance up to 22 miles per hour sustained; we have successfully flown in winds gusting to 42 mph (that was a little scary though).
+A: Per the manufacturer, both the Inspire 2 and the Phantom 4 Pro have wind tolerance up to 22 miles per hour sustained; we have successfully flown in winds gusting to 42 mph (that was a little scary though).